Lease Capabilities

 CRABBOX_BROWSER=1

 Test runners that read BROWSER or CHROME_BIN (Vitest, Playwright, etc.) work without extra plumbing.
-If a browser is requested but no binary is found, the run aborts before the command starts.

 #Code

---code provisions code-server on managed Linux leases:
+--code provisions code-server on managed Linux leases.
+Bootstrap:

 - installs the binary at

-#Capability Labels
+#Capability labels

-#Composing Capabilities
+#Composing capabilities

 Capabilities are independent — any combination is allowed where the provider supports them:

-crabbox warmup --desktop # desktop only
+crabbox warmup --desktop # desktop only (XFCE)

 crabbox warmup --desktop --browser --code # full interactive box